Digital image representing Informatica data quality.

 That estimate is backed up by Splunk’s State of Dark Data report, with research conducted by TRUE Global Intelligence.
 Researchers interviewed more than 1,300 IT leaders and business managers and found that 60% said that more than half of their data is dark data.
 Not surprisingly, 77% of these executives said that finding and capturing dark data should be a top priority for their organizations.

 A Veritas study reveals that 52% of the average company’s data storage budget is spent on dark data.
 That’s right.
 You’re probably devoting half of your budget to store data you don’t use.
-That’s a huge waste of money.
+That’s a significant waste of resources.

 Costs of storing dark data.